Cardiology Technologist

 They should enjoy:

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.
-For a broad list of programs and courses that may be related to this occupation try searching using keywords.
+To expand or narrow your program options, visit Post-Secondary Programs and start your search with:

 In general, the entrance requirement is a high school diploma with related science courses or equivalents.
 For current information about programs and admission requirements and policies, please check post-secondary calendars or websites.